luontola/retrolambda/README.md

 for all possible parameters.
 There is also a usage example in [end-to-end-tests/pom.xml](https://github.com/orfjackal/retrolambda/blob/master/end-to-end-tests/pom.xml)

+### Gradle Plugin

+[Gradle Retrolamba Plugin](https://github.com/evant/gradle-retrolambda) is developed by Evan Tatarka.
+See its site for usage instructions.

 ### Tips

 During development, inside an IDE, it's the easiest to use Java 8, without